fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

      `./mtk-openwrt_build.sh`

 ## **Notes**
-Please note - This script was designed to build openwrt with the latest kernels, with the latest mtk-openwrt-feeds targetting the BPI-R4 images.
+Please note - This script is still in development and is more than likely going to change at some point.
+If you like it the way it is make sure you have a backup copy :)